f5devcentral/f5-agility-labs-waf/docs/class4/module1/lab1/lab1.rst

 -  Estimated time for completion: **20** **minutes**

         ..
-IMPORTANT:: To clearly demonstrate just the Bot Defense profile, please **disable all security policies on the virtual server**.
+IMPORTANT:: To clearly demonstrate the Bot Defense profile, please disable any previously configured security profiles on the virtual server.”

         |blank_vs|